|2021 AUTUMN at the LOUVRE / 4-week Drawing Program|

 |CLASS SIZE:||10 maximum + instructors|

-All students must enroll full-time for this 6-week course, held in our Paris Program Studio in Montmartre, and the Musee du Louvre.
+All students must enroll full-time for this 4-week course, held in our Paris Program Studio in Montmartre, and the Musee du Louvre.

 Students required to find and contract their own housing in Paris.

-Our Autumn at the Louvre – Drawing Intensive program is a new Studio Escalier course and exclusive educational opportunity for arts professionals, emerging artists and art students, offered in co-operation with the Musee du Louvre, Paris.
+Our Autumn at the Louvre drawing program is an exclusive educational opportunity for arts professionals, emerging artists and art students, offered in co-operation with the Musee du Louvre, Paris.

-It offers a unique 6-week curriculum of daily drawing in our Paris Program Studio in Montmartre, with additional museum lectures and weekly critique of ongoing student drawings executed on-site at the Louvre.
+It offers a unique 4-week curriculum of daily drawing in our Paris Program Studio in Montmartre and weekly critique of ongoing student drawings executed on-site at the Louvre.

-Figure studio will be in-session for 6 weeks, Monday – Friday, 16.5 hrs weekly (3 mornings per week, and all day Tuesday)
+Figure studio will be in-session for 4 weeks, 16 hrs weekly (4 mornings per week: M, Tu, Th, Fr, plus Tuesday afternoon)

 One-on-one critiques of student work will be given weekly at the Musee du Louvre, with one of the two instructors.
 One-on-one critiques at the museum will be scheduled in advance, 30-45 minutes maximum per individual, once a week.

-The sculpture halls and painting galleries of the Louvre are also open Wednesday and Friday evenings until 9:45pm, for independent drawing and occasional lectures by faculty - dates and times TBA.
+The sculpture halls and painting galleries of the Louvre are also open Wednesday and Friday evenings until 9:45pm for independent drawing.

-Studio Escalier will assist all enrolled students to apply for a yearly museum membership (Amis du Louvre, Carte jeunes or Carte professionel), to enter and draw in the Musee du Louvre daily, at no further cost.
-(Costs 15 – 70 euros for annual membership, depending on individual status.)
+Studio Escalier advises all enrolled students to apply for a yearly museum membership online (Carte Amis du Louvre jeune, professional, famille, etc ), to enter and draw in the Musee du Louvre daily, at no further cost.
+(Costs 15 – 80 euros for annual membership, depending on individual status.)

-The Autumn at the Louvre – Drawing Intensive 2013 will be team-taught by the artists Timothy Stotz and Nicole Michelle Tully.
+Autumn at the Louvre will be taught by founding faculty Timothy Stotz and Nicole Michelle Tully.

 See our FACULTY page for instructor biographies and additional portfolio images.